duolinwang/BFDCA/README.md

 BFDCA is a comprehensive tool of using Bayes factor for Differential Co-expression (DC) analysis.
 BFDCA contains three main functions: (1) clustering condition-specific genes into functional DC subunits; (2) quantitatively characterizing the regulatory impact of genes based on their differential connectivity within DC structures; and (3) providing a DC based prediction model to predict case/control phenotypes by taking DC significant gene pairs as markers.

 This is a vegnette for R package BFDCA.
+For other details about BFDCA please refer to the BFDCA-manual.pdf.
 ### System prerequisite:

  * R version 3.0.0 or higher.